ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

     .. code-block:: bash

-        ./start_camcops_docker_detached
+        ./start_crate_docker_detached

     which will fire up the containers in the background.
 To take them down again, use

     .. code-block:: bash

-        ./stop_camcops_docker
+        ./stop_crate_docker

 You should now be operational!
-If Docker is running as a service on your machine, CamCOPS should also be automatically restarted by Docker on reboot.
+If Docker is running as a service on your machine, CRATE should also be automatically restarted by Docker on reboot.

 .. _docker_prerequisites: